 The opening stages of a project can determine the tone for the rest of it, and by kicking off your projects with a fun, energetic brainstorming workshop, you can ensure everyone is energised for the work ahead.
 Try creative games to help your team approach the project with a sense of creativity and experimentation and use brainstorming techniques that see proven results to help move a team forward effectively.

 Brainstorming online can pose additional challenges that can hamper the idea generation process if not approached correctly.
-The free-flow and exchange of ideas can be tricky if an online session isn’t well facilitated and conversation and process breaks down.
+The free flow and exchange of ideas can be tricky if an online session isn’t well facilitated and conversation breaks down.
 In addition to the general rules for brainstorming above, we’ve assembled some tips and tricks that can help your virtual brainstorm be a success and generate results.
 Let’s take a look.

 Virtual brainstorming requires technology by necessity, but not all tools are created equal.
 While you can throw your whole team into a Zoom call and chat through a brainstorm, the results aren’t guaranteed to be great.